hackclub/camp/2016/playbook/ACTIVITIES.md

 It means that you're not learning anything new.
 You're just doing really boring easy things and not stretching yourself.

-### Growth Mindset

-I want to share a piece of research with you that has really impacted the way I thought about myself.

-A Stanford University professor named Carol Dweck studies this phenomenon she calls mindset.

-On one side of the mindset scale is fixed mindset, which means that you believe that your abilities in something are fixed.

-On the other side of the mindset scale is growth mindset, which means that you believe that your abilities in something can be improved.

-If I were to say, I'm not really a math person, that means that you believe that your abilities in math are fixed.
-That you were born with some finite set of math abilities and they couldn't be improved.

-If I were to say, "Yeah, I'm not really that artistic" it means that you think that your art abilities are fixed.
-That you were born with a limited artistic ability and you couldn't improve it.

-If I were to say, "Yeah, I'm not that good with girls and I'm not that good with boys either, you believe that your ability with men or women is fixed."

-If you had a growth mindset about math, you might instead say "I'm not that good at math right now because I havn't spent too much time practicing it because I'm not too intrested in it"

-If you had a growth mindset about art, you might say that I don't really have too much experience in art right now so I'm pretty bad at it but I'm actually pretty interested in it and would love to learn more.

-So there are people here of all different skill levels of programming in this room.
-Take `INSERT NAME OF PERSON HERE THAT IS BETTER AT CODING THAN YOU WHO IS IDEALLY IN THE ROOM OR AT LEAST THAT SOMEONE ELSE KNOWS ABOUT`, they are much better than me at programming.
-Now why is that?
-Is it because they are just smarter than me?

-> Wait for answer

-No, it's because they've spent a lot more hours programming than I have.

-So when you're learning something, should you be learning the same concepts and building as quickly `ABOVE NAME`.
-Should you be picking up things at the same rate?

-No, of course not!
-They have spent a lot more time practicing as you.
-Once you've spent as many hours (note hours, not years) as them, then you can expect similar results.

-There's an interesting experiment that they did with this:

-She gave an exam to engineering students who she told was a measure of their aptitude.
-They made sure that they did well on 2 of the tests but not on a third.

-Then they asked, which one do you want to take a tutorial in?
-After the tutorial, we'll give you the test for that subject again and give you a certificuit with a score emblazed on a certificuit.

-Those with a growth mindset overwhelmingly chose to take the tutorial in the subject that they did poorly on.

-This seems to make sense because they can improve the skill they are the weakest on.

-However, those with a fixed mindset overwhelmingly chose to take the tutorial in one of the subjects they did well on.

-For those with fixed mindsets, errors and setbacks are calamaties, they are the surest sign of unworthyness and they think, "I must hide my errors, I must not let people know or else they will think I am stupid".
-This fear of errors in those with a fix mindset closes people off to learning and growth.

-When researcher from the University of Michigan, Jason Moser monitored brain activity while someone with a growth mindset makes an error, the anterior cingulate cortex, the part of the brain that monitors for errors, is extremely active and processing.

-And if you actually look at brain activity of someone with a fixed mindset, this area of the brain is completely shut off.

-At hack camp, we want to celebrate learning so we want to celebrate when we make errors.

-*So is the primary objective of Hack Camp to learn coding?*

-No, not really.
-Think about this as an analog to a creative writing camp.
-You wouldn't spend all day in a creative writing camp learning grammar.

-You would be there thinking about what stories you could craft, how you could move people's emotions, how you could sway someone's opinions.

-I see programming as a tool for two things.

-- a medium for self expression
-- a tool to solve problems

-and the most important part of doing those two things is knowing that you can do it.
-This is what hack camp is about.

-*Don't Ask For Permission, beg for forgiveness*

-Don't ask us whether you can do something or not in hack-camp, just do it.

-Ask us for forgiveness later.

-There are no rules at hack camp, except one.

 ### Code of conduct